Shanghai Tennis Dynamics Research Center

 How Axial Traction Increases Power

-Why pulling the handle in the axial direction changes the energy transfer pathway from body to racket.
+Why pulling the handle along its axis reshapes the energy-transfer pathway from body to racket.

 Increasing Error Tolerance in Modern Forehands

-Understanding how delayed phases stabilize timing and directional accuracy under real-play conditions.
+How delayed phases stabilize timing and enhance shot reliability under pressure.

 Bimanual Training and Neural Coupling